 She is said to have influenced nearly every stage of American dance.
 Indeed, her influence can still be felt today.
 Any in-depth study of dance will mention her name and outline her work in service of the Art.

 Martha Graham was one of the most graceful choreographers in the history of dance.
 Hailing from Allegheny, Pennsylvania, and born in 1894, she grew up through some of the most exciting times in dance.

-One of the defining characteristics of her work, which was the expression of primal emotional intensity.
-Her work is quite extensive and spans more than 180 creations including solos and large scale productions.
+One of the defining characteristics of her work was the expression of primal emotional intensity.
+Her work is quite extensive and spans more than 180 creations including solos and large-scale productions.